 Navigate to a blog or news site.
 Once you see a link you’d like to share:

 Pro Tip Bonus: When posting, it’s important to always include hashtags.
-While LinkedIn is continually updating their algorithms, three is currently the best number to increase visibility.
+While LinkedIn is continually updating its algorithms, three is currently the best number to increase visibility.